 B.A. (with High Honors) University of California at Santa Barbara

 Dr. Tomás Almaguer is Professor of Ethnic Studies and former Dean of the College of Ethnic Studies at San Francisco State University.
-He currently teaches undergraduate courses for the Latina/Latino Studies Department and for the Sociology, History, and Women & Gender Studies Departments.
-He also fields the “Latino Studies Seminar” for the Ethnic Studies Master of Arts graduate program.
+He currently teaches undergraduate courses for the Latina/Latino Studies Department and for the Sociology, Sexuality Studies, History, and Women & Gender Studies Departments.
+He also fields the “Latino Studies Seminar” in the Ethnic Studies Master of Arts graduate program and graduate courses for the graduate program in Sexuality Studies.

 Professor Almaguer received his Ph.D from the Sociology Department at the University of California at Berkeley in 1979.
 He subsequently served as Presidential Postdoctoral Fellow at Stanford University in the Department of Sociology and Center for Chicano Research.
 He has held formal academic appointments in the Department of Sociology at the University of California at Berkeley; in the American Studies Program at the University of California at Santa Cruz; and in the Department of Sociology and Program in American Culture at The University of Michigan.
 While at the University of Michigan he served as Director of the Center for Research on Social Organization and Chair of the Latino/a Studies Program.
 He also held the Arthur F. Thurnau Chair while at the University of Michigan in recognition of his distinguished undergraduate and graduate teaching.
 In Academic Year 2000-01, he received The Circle Award in recognition of his distinguished contributions to the Latino community and the University of Michigan.